babylonchain/finality-provider/docs/finality-provider.md

 ```

 After the creation of the finality provider in the local db, it is possible
-to export the finality provider information through the `fpcli export-finality-provider` command.
+to export the finality provider information through the `fpd export-finality-provider` command.
 This command connects with the `fpd` daemon to retrieve the finality
 provider previously created using the flag `--btc-pk` as key.